Buidlso/Defi-Assignment/README.md

-# Frontend Assignment: DeFi DApp Development
+# Defi Assignment: DeFi DApp Development

 ## Objective:
 Develop a DeFi application that provides robust features for wallet connectivity, token swapping, and real-time visualization of cryptocurrency prices.